freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-8.md

 ---

-c) To talk about an action or state from the past to the present.
+To talk about an action or state from the past to the present.

 ---

-d) To describe a future plan.
+To describe a future plan.

 ### --feedback--